junxit/us-congress-code/title-42/chapter-6a/sec-213a.md

 ### Statutory Notes and Related Subsidiaries

+### Change of Name

+“Secretary of Health and Human Services” substituted for “Secretary of Health, Education, and Welfare” in subsec. (b) pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.

 ### Effective Date of 1997 Amendment

 Pub.
 L. 105–85, div.
 A, title VI, § 653(c), Nov.
 18, 1997, 111 Stat.
 1804, provided that: “The amendments made by this section [amending this section and former section 857a of Title 33, Navigation and Navigable Waters] shall apply only to adoptions that are completed on or after the date of the enactment of this Act [Nov.
 18, 1997].”